azfairuza/stemcell/journal.md

 ### 202220623
 **0713**: Bismillah.
 Times always moving, never stop nor slowing down.
 Today, i hope that i can run the program.
 If the program run smoothly, next thing to do is to generate the center of mass data for every cell.

+**1824**: Alhamdulillah, the program has been running.
+There are several bugs that i found and i have fixed it during the afternoon session.
+The simulate version 1 is 90% complete.
+Next, i need to write the report to my supervisor and also adding procedure to calculate the center of mass of the cell.
+After i got the data, i can plot it and look the distance.
+The hipothesis is the center of mass will be getting closer if there is integrin-integrin interaction.